Framization of a Temperley-Lieb algebra of type $\mathtt{B}$

 \subsection{\it Link invariants from $\T (\U, \V)$}

-Following the methods of V.F.R.
-Jones \cite{jo}, we can proceed on defining invariants on the level of the quotient algebra $\T$ for links inside the solid torus.
-This can be achieved by specializing in \eqref{homflyb} the trace parameters $z, y$ to those of Theorem~\ref{tracetlb}.
+Following Jones \cite{jo}, we can now define link invariants in the solid torus.
+Starting from \eqref{homflyb}, we specialize the parameters $z, y$ to the necessary and sufficient conditions of Theorem~\ref{tracetlb}.
 Note that the values $z=-1/ \U$, $y=-1/ \V$ and $y=-\V$ are discarded since they are of no topological interest \cite[Section~11]{jo}.
 From the remaining pair of values $z = -\frac{1}{\U (1 + \U^2)}$ and $y = \frac{\V^2-1}{(1 + \U^2) \V}$ we deduce that $\lambda= \U^4$ and thus we have: \begin{definition} The following is an invariant for links inside the solid torus

-where $\alpha$, $\widehat \alpha$, $\varepsilon(\alpha)$ are as in \eqref{homflyb} and $\overline\pi$ is the natural epimorphism ${\mathtt B}_n \rightarrow \T (\U, \V)$ sending $\sigma_i \mapsto h_i$ and $r_1 \mapsto b_1$. \end{definition}
+where $\alpha$, $\widehat \alpha$, $\varepsilon(\alpha)$ are as in \eqref{homflyb} and $\overline\pi$ is the natural epimorphism $\widetilde{W}_n \rightarrow \T (\U, \V)$ sending $\sigma_i \mapsto g_i$ and $r_1 \mapsto b_1$. \end{definition}

 \begin{remark} \rm By substituting $\lambda=\U^4$ in \eqref{skein1P} and \eqref{skein2P} we derive that $V^{\mathtt{B}}$ can be defined completely by the following skein relations: